 - Take part in other educational and cultural activities during the program in the United States.

-Each Fulbright teacher will receive a maintenance allowance during the program to cover expenses such as supplies for classes, household items, personal items, medical co-payments, and cultural and other activities.
+Each Fulbright teacher receives a maintenance allowance during the program to cover expenses such as supplies for classes, household items, personal items, medical co-payments, and cultural and other activities.
 Also included in this total is a daily stipend to purchase groceries, meals at local restaurants, or food from on-campus dining services.
 Costs associated with housing, required program activities, and other program-related expenses are paid in advance by the Fulbright TEA Program and may vary by host university.